DangerDrome/NeverEverLand/v007/README.md

 # v007 - High Performance Voxel System

-A complete TypeScript-based voxel engine with instanced rendering, supporting up to 1M voxels at 60 FPS.
+**Version 1.2.1** | A complete TypeScript-based voxel engine with instanced rendering, supporting up to 1M voxels at 60 FPS.
 Part of the NeverEverLand project evolution.

+📋 **[View Changelog](CHANGELOG.md)** - See all version history and updates

 ## 🚀 Quick Start